About the Disclosure and Barring Service

 By subscribing to the new service they could save themselves a lot of time and money depending upon how many DBS checks they have needed in the past.

-From 17 June 2013 applicants will be able to join the Update Service online at www.gov.uk/dbs.
+Join the Update Service online at www.gov.uk/dbs.

 Benefits to applicants: